JanvandenBrand/template-R-project/README.md

 # template-R-project
-A template  R project for research
+This repos is intended as an R template for the analysis of a research project.

+## How to use